Top 10 Archery Errors and How to Avoid Them

 Looking for the shot

-One of the hardest things for new archers to do is not looking where the arrow hits upon releasing the strong.
-Though it may seem counter-intuitive to do, an archery shot isn’t finished the instant your arrow leaves the bow.
-Rather, there’s a continued movement of your bow arm toward the target.
+One of the hardest things for new archers to do is not look where the arrow hits upon releasing the strong.
+Though it may seem counter-intuitive, an archery shot isn’t finished when your arrow leaves the bow.
+Instead, your bow arm is continually moved toward the target.

 Your release arm should move away from it for the shot to be consistently accurate.
-The follow-through is critical for the delivery of a good shot.
+Follow-through is critical for delivering a good shot.
 New archers searching for the arrow right after the string is loosened often move their heads left or right to see around the riser.

 When you move your head to look, this interrupts the follow-through.
 Failing to complete the follow-through or interrupting it can adversely affect the shot.
 Stay focused when you release the bowstring and complete your follow-through.